NIBP Measurement Errors: Technical Troubleshooting Guide for BMETs

 Overpressure safety cutoff verification Every PM cycle Cutoff at 300 mmHg (adult) / 150 mmHg (neonate) per IEC 80601-2-30

-Accuracy verification with NIBP simulator Annually or per manufacturer spec Static pressure accuracy ±3 mmHg per ISO 81060-2; dynamic accuracy per simulator protocol
+Accuracy verification with NIBP simulator Annually or per manufacturer spec Static pressure accuracy per ISO 81060-2; dynamic accuracy per simulator protocol

-MedLinket manufactures compatible NIBP cuffs, hoses, and connectors for Philips, GE, Mindray, Dräger, Nihon Kohden, Welch Allyn, and more — ISO 13485 certified, FDA 510(k) registered, 100% factory tested.
+MedLinket manufactures compatible NIBP cuffs, hoses, and connectors for Philips, GE, Mindray, Dräger, Nihon Kohden, Welch Allyn and more — ISO 13485 certified, FDA 510(k) cleared, factory tested. ("Compatible with" indicates fitment only and implies no OEM or endorsement relationship; always confirm the connector against your monitor model.)
 To evaluate whether compatible accessories are right for your facility, see our OEM vs compatible parts analysis and third-party accessory evaluation guide.

 Why does NIBP consistently fail on certain patients?

-Some patients present challenges that oscillometric NIBP cannot overcome: severe arrhythmias (especially atrial fibrillation) produce irregular oscillation patterns the algorithm cannot interpret; very weak pulses in hypotensive or shock patients may not generate detectable oscillations; and some patients cannot remain still enough for the measurement cycle.
-For these patients, consider manual auscultatory BP or invasive arterial blood pressure (IBP) monitoring.
-These are recognized measurement limitations per IEC 80601-2-30, not equipment faults.
+Some patients present challenges oscillometric NIBP cannot overcome: severe arrhythmias (especially atrial fibrillation) produce irregular oscillation patterns the algorithm cannot interpret; very weak pulses in hypotensive or shock patients may not generate detectable oscillations; and some patients cannot stay still enough for the cycle.
+For these patients, consider manual auscultatory BP or invasive arterial pressure (IBP) monitoring.
+These are recognized measurement limitations under IEC 80601-2-30, not equipment faults.

 How do I perform an NIBP cuff leak test?